Andorra: Population

 Two-thirds of residents lack Andorran nationality and do not have the right to vote in communal elections.
 Moreover, they are not allowed to be elected as prime minister or to own more than 33% of the capital stock of a privately held company.

+The largest national groups in Andorra are Spanish (34.3%), Andorrans (32.1%), Portuguese (10%), and French (5.6%).
+The remaining 18% of the population includes British, Dutch, Germans, Italians and other Europeans, as well as Argentinians, Chileans, Indians, Moroccans and Uruguayans.

 Languages

-According to mother tongue percentage statistics by the Andorran Government released in 2018 :

 The historic and official language is Catalan, a Romance language.
 The Andorran government encourages the use of Catalan.
 It funds a Commission for Catalan Toponymy in Andorra (Catalan: Comissió de Toponímia d'Andorra), and provides free Catalan classes to assist immigrants.
 Andorran television and radio stations use Catalan.

 Because of immigration, historical links, and close geographic proximity, Spanish, Portuguese and French are commonly spoken.
 Most Andorran residents can speak one or more of these, in addition to Catalan.
 English is less commonly spoken among the general population, though it is understood to varying degrees in the major tourist resorts.
 Andorra is one of only four European countries (together with France, Monaco, and Turkey) that have never signed the Council of Europe Framework Convention on National Minorities.

 Religion

-The population of Andorra is predominantly (88.2%) Catholic.
-Their patron saint is Our Lady of Meritxell.
-There are also members of various Protestant denominations.
-There are also small numbers of Muslims, Hindus, and Bahá'ís, and roughly 100 Jews.
-(See History of the Jews in Andorra.)
+Few official statistics are available on religion.
+The CIA World Factbook estimates the Catholic population in 2020 at 89.5%.
+The Statistical Yearbook of the Catholic Church 2022 reports that 98.6% of the population were baptised Catholics.
+The patron saint is Our Lady of Meritxell.
+There are also members of various Protestant denominations and small numbers of Hindus, and Bahá'ís.
+In 2022 there were approximately 2000 Muslims and roughly 100 Jews.